pashmaklang/pashmak/README.md

+##### NOTE: this file is auto generated from `doc` folder. do not change it directly.
+If you want to edit documentation, edit `doc/` folder files. your changes will built from that folder into this file.

 # Pashmak Programming Language
 Hi there. this is Pashmak programming language.
 Pashmak is an interpreter written in Python.
 Pashmak scripts have cool and pashmaki syntax.